Craft Beer Wins War, May Lose Peace

 Hurt so bad it is fair to wonder if craft brewers will double-down on the cultural component to further distinguish themselves from the turncoats.
 More yoga, more dogs with bandannas on the tap room porch, more open mic singer-songwriter nights, and…yet more yoga?
 After all, it is a long-held article of faith among craft true believers that they cannot possibly compete on price.
 That tenet spawned grave predictions from some crafties this week that EnormoBeer would use their growing array of in-house craft simulacrums to drive prices down to impossible levels and thereby wipe out the True Craft threat forever.
 Cue evil laugh.

 But again this overlooks both the depth and breadth of craft’s victory.
 Consumers are a solid decade now, coast-to-coast, city to farm, into expecting fresh, yummy craft beer.
 The ones not so educated now never will be or will be dead soon.
-I’m 52, old enough to remember the first wave of craft of in the 1990s.
+I’m 52, old enough to remember the first wave of craft of in the late 1980s.
 There are not many folks my age when I head to the bottle shop.
 Craft has not only won the day, it has won the future.

 And, oh, those trips to the bottle shop are less and less frequent now because my local Publix has upped its craft game to at least semi-pro level.
 The other day I purchased local seasonal IPA that had been canned three days before.
 This was unheard of even five years ago.
 Chatting up pull-up guys in the cooler reveals this is the new normal in stores they work.
 When mainline retailers know your once niche products it can only be because you have planted your brand’s flag in the brains of thousands of consumers.
 Accordingly, the risk of being snuffed out in a merciless price war, even with the ever-perfidious forces of the Distributors supporting EnormoBeer, seems exceedingly low.